-Welcome to this week's #TBT Blog.
+Welcome to this week's #TBT Blog, originally published in 2012.
 After seeing multiple requests for our expert PLM training services, I thought this blog was perfect to revisit.
 What level is your PLM stuck in?

 I listened to an interesting story on NPR the other day.
 Recent research has determined that today's generation is physically maturing much sooner than the previous generation did.
 However, they have also discovered that the only type of learning that builds frontal lobe brain judgment skills is experience learning.
 Which with all of the helicopter and protectionist-parenting going on nowadays, kids are not receiving as many experiences, both negative and positive, to learn from as they did in previous generations.
 This means that adolescents today possess physically mature bodies with adolescent brains.
 Despite the earlier onset of puberty, the gap between childhood and adulthood has significantly widened—so much so that a new term, "emerging adult," needed to be established.
 As always, what does this have to do with PLM...